-Urgent and Emergency Care - making sure that people with an urgent health or care need are supported and seen by the right team of professionals, in the right place for them first time.
+Urgent and Emergency Care ("I get rapid help when needed to allow me to return to managing my own health in a planned way") - making sure that people with an urgent health or care need are supported and seen by the right team of professionals, in the right place for them first time.
 It will be much easier for people to know what to do when they need help straight away.

 Currently there are lots of options for people and it can be confusing for patients.
 As a result, not all patients are seen by the right medical professional in the right place.

 For example, if a young child fell off their scooter and had a swollen wrist, what would you do?
-You could call your GP, dial 999 ring NHS111, drive to one of the two A&E units, visit the walk-in centre, drive to one of the two minor injuries units, visit your local pharmacy or even just care for them at home and see how they feel after having some rest, a bag of frozen peas and some calpol.
+You could call your GP, dial 999 ring NHS111, drive to one of the two A&E units, visit the walk-in centre, drive to one of the two minor injuries units, visit your local pharmacy or even just care for them at home and see how they feel after having some rest, a bag of frozen peas and some Calpol.